Fol Espoir in association

 Writing support by Freddie Machin

-Performed by Dan March, Jim Millard and Matt Sheahan
+Performed by Dan March, James Millard and Matt Sheahan

 It’s 1942 and a horde of Yankee servicemen have just arrived in England – where the locals speak a strange dialect, boil all their food, and talk endlessly about the weather.
 The Americans see the Brits as a strange race.
 Get ready to judge for yourself in a night of joyous laughter and downright silliness as a crack team of experts attempt to explain the rules of British life.

-Adapted with permission from the Bodleian Library’s publication “Instructions for American Servicemen in Britain, 1942”.
+Adapted with permission from the Bodleian Library’s publication “Instructions for American Servicemen, 1942”.